Common Factors 28 And 32

 32 = 2 x 16 = 2 x 2 x 8 = 2 x 2 x 2 x 4 = 2 x 2 x 2 x 2 x 2 = 2⁵

 To find the common factors, we look for the common prime factors and their lowest powers present in both factorizations.
 Both 28 and 32 have 2 as a prime factor.
-The lowest power of 2 present in both is 2², which is 4.
-Therefore, the common factors are 1, 2, and 4 (since any combination of common prime factors will result in a common factor).
+But the lowest power of 2 present in both is 2², which is 4.
+That's why, the common factors are 1, 2, and 4 (since any combination of common prime factors will result in a common factor).

 This method is particularly useful when dealing with larger numbers, as it provides a systematic approach to identify common factors without the need for extensive listing.